holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 2.7 Cross Linking

  A Circle may create a **_“Cross Link Policy”_** to invite any entity or group to participate within another Circle’s Governance Process and operations.
 The entity or group that’s invited to participate is the **_“Linked Entity”_**, and it may be external to the Organization, or it may be another Role or Circle within the Organization.
 The Circle that will receive this link is the **_“Target Circle”_**, and it must be the Circle creating the Policy, or one of its Sub-Circles.
-Once a Cross Link Policy is adopted, the Linked Entity may appoint a representative to participate in the Target Circle under the terms of this section, unless alternate terms are defined in the Policy.
+Once a Cross Link Policy is adopted, the Linked Entity may assign a representative to participate in the Target Circle under the terms of this section, unless alternate terms are defined in the Policy.

 #### 2.7.1 Cross Link Role